英文字典中文字典

 • SERF Definition Meaning | Dictionary. com

-Serf definition: a person in a condition of feudal servitude, required to render services to a lord, commonly attached to the lord's land and transferred with it from one owner to another
+SERF definition: a person in a condition of feudal servitude, required to render services to a lord, commonly attached to the lord's land and transferred with it from one owner to another See examples of serf used in a sentence

 中文字典-英文字典 2005-2009